Optinux/Optinux.github.io/README.md

-# website
+# Optinux's Basement
-Well what did you expect to see here
+My Website where you can find my socials and stuff
+I actually used (and currently using) this to learn HTML, CSS and how GitHub works in general